prasadmk1999/Android-Application-for-Fire-Smoke-prediction/README.md

 <ul>
       <li>Android Application source code</li>
   </ul>
-  <p>source code size after zipping more than 600 MB its unable to add using git lfs and mannually its immpossible.if you want i will show you using screenshare using googlemeet</P>
+  <p> android source code size after zipping more than 600 MB its unable to add using git lfs and mannually its immpossible.if you people want i will show you using screenshare using googlemeet</P>